 - A goddess in The Seven Deadly Sins was cursed to spend eternity being repeatedly resurrected as a human.
 Every time she regains her memories, she dies within three days and is reborn immediately as a new infant.
 Elizabeth is her 107th reincarnation.

 - Yu-Gi-Oh!: Yami's battle against the Egyptian God Card Slifer the Sky Dragon sees his opponent exploit this via a weak slime monster that keeps resurrecting itself when it dies, a card that lets him draw three cards for every killed monster, and another that removes the limit for cards in his hand.
-The Purposefully Overpowered dragon's powers lets it instakill all weaker monsters (including the slime) and gain attack and defense points for every card in the player's hand, with the slime resurrecting afterwards.
+The Purposefully Overpowered dragon's powers let it instakill all weaker monsters (including the slime) and gain attack and defense points for every card in the player's hand, with the slime resurrecting afterward.
 Yami gets around the Cycle of Hurting by using a mind-control card that puts the slime monster on his side, creating an infinite loop where the slime is killed and reborn constantly, meaning the dragon's player is forced to keep drawing cards until he runs out, which is an automatic loss despite having a monster of quasi-infinite attack and defense power.

 - In the Big Finish Doctor Who episode "Protect and Survive", the Doctor is revealed to have trapped two Elder Gods in the form of an elderly married couple and imprisoned them in a "Groundhog Day" Loop Prison Dimension based on the Bad Future they hoped to create: a global thermonuclear war.
 On every single iteration, the prisoners will have to endure the same fear and pain the real couple would have experienced in the days following the nuclear bombardment, before dying of radiation sickness; they then restart the loop on the day before the war, set to do it all over again until they learn their lesson.
 By the start of the story, the punishment has been going on for over a century.
 Unfortunately, things go a bit awry when Ace and Hex end up landing the TARDIS there by mistake - allowing the prisoners to subject them to the same torture.